|

 In explosive atmospheres, E2000 connectors have become the preferred solution.
 Their spring-loaded protective shutter reliably prevents dust and moisture ingress.
 With insertion loss of < 0.25 dB and return loss of > 55 dB with APC polish, they meet the highest optical requirements.

-Mechanical robustness is demonstrated by more than 1000 mating cycles without performance degradation.
+Mechanical robustness is demonstrated by up to 1,000 mating cycles without performance degradation.
 The push-pull mechanism enables secure connection even under vibration up to 10 Hz to 500 Hz per IEC 61300-2-1.
+Suitable E2000 connectors are available directly from Fiber Products.

 Hydrogen Applications and Fibre Optic Sensing